-All updated home AC equipment use R410a, also called as Puron.
+All updated home AC equipment in Daytona Beach uses R410a, also called as Puron.
 But this refrigerant will subsequently be discontinued.
-This is because of a sustained focus on reducing substances known to impact the environment.
+This is because of a sustained focus on reducing substances known to negatively impact the environment.

 To understand the “why” that causes air conditioning regulation, it helps to put it into perspective.
 Two-thirds of the 128.5 million residences in the United States have cooling systems, according to the U.S. Department of Energy.

 But it’s not really the air conditioning system itself, or even its cooling capacity.

 The issue in question is the refrigerant this equipment use to produce the refreshing air we enjoy.